-At Southeast Tech, what you learn outside the classroom is as important as what you learn inside of it.
+At Southeast Technical College, what you learn outside the classroom is as important as what you learn inside of it.
 That's why we have a number of student clubs and organizations that will help you get involved on campus, learn in an extended classroom, and begin to make connections in the industry you are pursuing.

 Student Government Association (SGA)